giantswarm/gitops-template/docs/add_wc_instance_vintage.md

 export WC_NAME=CLUSTER_NAME
 ```

+## Example

+An example of a WC cluster instance created using the vintage API is available in [WC_NAME/cluster](../management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters/WC_NAME/cluster/).

 ## Pick your Cluster Template

 First step needed to create a Cluster instance is to pick a cluster template it will be based on.
 Templates are available